-- The Serial Shipping Container Code EPC scheme is used to assign a unique identity to a - logistics handling unit, such as a the aggregate contents of a shipping container or a pallet - 835 load. - 836 General syntax: - 837 urn:epc:id:sscc:CompanyPrefix.SerialReference - 838 Example: - 839 urn:epc:id:sscc:0614141.1234567890 - 840 Grammar: - 841 SSCC-URI ::= "urn:epc:id:sscc:" SSCCURIBody - 842 SSCCURIBody ::= PaddedNumericComponent "." - 843 PaddedNumericComponent - The number of characters in the two PaddedNumericComponent fields must total 17 - 845 (not including any of the dot characters). - The SSCC consists of the following elements: - The GS1 Company Prefix, assigned by GS1 to a managing entity.
-This is the same as the GS1 Company Prefix digits within a GS1 SSCC key. - The Serial Reference, assigned by the managing entity to a particular logistics - handling unit.
-The Serial Reference as it appears in the EPC URI is derived from the - SSCC by concatenating the Extension Digit of the SSCC and the Serial Reference - digits, and treating the result as a single numeric string.
+- The GS1 Company Prefix, assigned by GS1 to a managing entity.
+This is the same as the GS1 Company Prefix digits within a GS1 SSCC key. - The Serial Reference, assigned by the managing entity to a particular logistics handling unit. - The Serial Reference as it appears in the EPC URI is derived from the SSCC by - concatenating the Extension Digit of the SSCC and the Serial Reference digits, and treating - the result as a single numeric string.

-853 6.3.3 Global Location Number With or Without Extension (SGLN)
+801 6.3.3.
+Global Location Number With or Without Extension (SGLN)

-- The SGLN EPC scheme is used to assign a unique identity to a physical location, such as

-- a specific building or a specific unit of shelving within a warehouse.

-- 856 General syntax:

-- 857 urn:epc:id:sqln:CompanyPrefix.LocationReference.Extension

-- 858 Example:

-- 859 urn:epc:id:sgln:0614141.12345.400

-- 860 Grammar:

-- 861 SGLN-URI ::= "urn:epc:id:sgln:" SGLNURIBody - 862 SGLNURIBody ::= PaddedNumericComponent "." - 863 PaddedNumericComponentOrEmpty "."
-GS3A3Component - The number of characters in the two PaddedNumericComponent fields must total 12 - 865 (not including any of the dot characters). - The Extension field of the SGLN-URI is expressed as a GS3A3Component, which - permits the representation of all characters permitted in the Application Identifier 254 - 868 Extension according to the GS1 General Specifications.
-SGLN-URIs that are derived - from 96-bit tag encodings, however, will have Extensions that consist only of digits and - which have no leading zeros (unless the entire extension consists of a single zero digit). - These limitations are described in the encoding procedures, and in Section 12.3.1. - The SGLN consists of the following elements: - The GS1 Company Prefix, assigned by GS1 to a managing entity.
+- The SGLN EPC scheme is used to assign a unique identity to a physical location, such as a - specific building or a specific unit of shelving within a warehouse. - 804 General syntax: - 805 urn:epc:id:sgln:CompanyPrefix.LocationReference.Extension - 806 Example: - 807 urn:epc:id:sqln:0614141.12345.400 - 808 Grammar: - 809 SGLN-URI ::= "urn:epc:id:sgln:" SGLNURIBody - 810 SGLNURIBody ::= PaddedNumericComponent "." - 811 PaddedNumericComponentOrEmpty "."
+GS3A3Component - The number of characters in the two PaddedNumericComponent fields must total 12 (not - including any of the dot characters). - The Extension field of the SGLN-URI is expressed as a GS3A3Component, which permits the - representation of all characters permitted in the Application Identifier 254 Extension according - 816 to the GS1 General Specifications.
+SGLN-URIs that are derived from 96-bit tag encodings, - however, will have Extensions that consist only of digits and which have no leading zeros - 818 (unless the entire extension consists of a single zero digit).
+These limitations are described in the - encoding procedures, and in Section 12.3.1. - 820 The SGLN consists of the following elements: - The GS1 Company Prefix, assigned by GS1 to a managing entity.
 This is the same as the GS1 Company Prefix digits within a GS1 GLN key. - The Location Reference, assigned uniquely by the managing entity to a specific physical location. - The GLN Extension, assigned by the managing entity to an individual unique location.
-If the entire GLN Extension is just a single zero digit, it indicates that the SGLN stands for a GLN, without an extension. - Explanation (non-normative): Note that the letter "S" in the term "SGLN" does not - stand for "serialized" as it does in SGTIN.
-This is because a GLN without an extension - also identifies a unique location, as opposed to a class of locations, and so both GLN and - 683 GLN with extension may be considered as "serialized" identifiers.
-The term SGLN - merely distinguishes the EPC form, which can be used either for a GLN by itself or GLN - with extension, from the term GLN which always refers to the unextended GLN identifier. - 886 The letter "S" does not stand for anything.
+If the entire GLN Extension is just a single zero digit, it indicates that the SGLN stands for a GLN, without an extension. - 828 Explanation (non-normative): Note that the letter "S" in the term "SGLN" does not stand for - 829 "serialized" as it does in SGTIN.
+This is because a GLN without an extension also identifies a - 830 unique location, as opposed to a class of locations, and so both GLN and GLN with extension - may be considered as "serialized" identifiers.
+The term SGLN merely distinguishes the EPC - form, which can be used either for a GLN by itself or GLN with extension, from the term GLN

+- which always refers to the unextended GLN identifier.
+The letter "S" does not stand for - 834 anything.

-6.3.4 Global Returnable Asset Identifier (GRAI)
+835 6.3.4.
+Global Returnable Asset Identifier (GRAI)